psychospace/psychospace.info/✼ Lore/Magic/Rites/Rare/Time travel.md

 # Commonalities
 Despite the rarity with which it appears, it is possible to determine several common points in mythos with which one can speculate.

-Such an ability is often entangled with extreme propensity for [[teleportation]], and one which holds power over one domain likely holds power over another.
+Such an ability is often entangled with extreme propensity for [[Portal|teleportation]], and one which holds power over one domain likely holds power over another.

 Due to [[logic]], three continuously referenced factors emerge, are considerations in events regarding time travel.
 - Self-reference: one can only manipulate events as far back as their own [[epitome]].